smorrrs/Desperados-III-Resources/level_guide.md

 # Flagstone
-Each target has a potential for an environmental kill which won't cause alarm:
+Each target has a potential environmental kill which won't cause alarm:
 * drop the church bell
 * drop the loose wall
 * poison the whiskey